A lot of things change very quickly when you retire, and your investing strategy is no different.

 You’ll also have more time to become a savvy shopper rather than relying on conveniences like takeout meals.

-Take a long look at your budget and determine how much cash to withdraw from your portfolio to address your needs.
+Take a long look at your budget and determine how much cash you need to withdraw from your portfolio to meet your needs.

 Adjust calculations to factor in pensions and Social Security

-If you have monthly pension or Social Security payments, you’ll want to plan your retirement investment withdrawals to account for them.
+If you receive monthly pension or Social Security payments, you should plan your retirement investment withdrawals to account for them.

 Your total income (including a certain amount of Social Security and pension money) will determine how much tax you pay, so balancing these sources of income can reduce your tax burden.